rbazinet/datumfactory-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the DatumfactoryRuby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/datumfactory_ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Datumfactory for Ruby project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/datumfactory-ruby/blob/master/CODE_OF_CONDUCT.md).